granttruesdale/my_portfolio/README.md

 As of now the project is complete.
 I will update this website bi-annually to account for my career development.

 ## Room For Improvement
- - Include more applicable photos of myself
+ - Include more applicable photos of myself to make it more personal
+ - Opportunity to insert a form that will send me a notification if someone would like to ask me a question

 ## Acknowledgements
+ - This project was inspired by Professor Mike Colbert at the University of Iowa
+ - The foundation of this project stems from
 ## Contact